 We stayed in a hut at Hvanngil, which is along the popular hiking route Laugavegurinn stretching from Landmannalaugar to Thórsmörk.
-This picture is from up the valley above the hut.
 We went to a basalt gorge with waterfalls down iron oxide streaks called Markarfjotsgljufur, then stopped at the glacially carved valley Utigonguhofoar for sunset, returning to our bunks for a short sleep before arising to catch the next sunrise.
 Our last sunset was at a peak above the next camp down, where we were treated to long-lasting spectacular skies.
 As I was scouting for my perch, some Americans warned me, “oh, you don’t want to go over there, there’s nothing there”.
 “There” was where I found a great spot with compositions on 3 sides.

 Many thanks to Daniel for making this trip possible.
 Though he repeatedly said, “I’m just the bus driver”, he was was much more than that, though he did put in many long hours on gravel and paved roads.
 He was our guide, taking us to these special places, meteorologist, cook and shepherd.
 He loves the backcountry and is a responsible steward for the land.
 He educated us to some of the problems Iceland is facing with the increased tourism, but decrease in funds going to the infrastructure to support it, the problems with tourists driving across the fragile landscape as that’s their idea of the highly promoted “off-road driving”.
 He assists hapless drivers, stuck in the snow in winter, or broken down on the “F’ roads without a second thought.
 Daniel is a very special person and I count myself very fortunate to have been able to travel with him.